dgvirtual/jar-search-api/README.md

 Web app usage is self-explanatory and detailed in the app itself.
 The web app also contains documentation for the usage of the API.

+To update the app regularly with the newest data some cronjobs need to be added to crontab.

+TODO: info to be added.

 ## Contributing

+Contributions are welcome!
 Fork the project and so some pull requests!

 A fork using MySQL would be appreciated, to help compare the performance of the two DB's.